Creating a New Kind of Doctor

 Dell Children's Medical Center of Central Texas.

-Dell Children’s is home to a 32-bed, Level IV neonatal intensive care unit that provides inpatient care for infants transferred for cardiac, general surgical and other subspecialty care.
-The program’s Comprehensive Fetal Care Center and Special Delivery Unit will serve families with complex congenital anomalies seeking interventional procedures or coordination of multispecialty care.
+Dell Children’s is home to a 56-bed, Level IV neonatal intensive care unit that provides inpatient care for infants transferred for cardiac, general surgical and other subspecialty care.
+The program’s Comprehensive Fetal Care Center and Special Delivery Unit serves families with complex congenital anomalies seeking interventional procedures or coordination of multispecialty care.

 Comprehensive & Dynamic Training